About Us

 Our History

-In 2007 Burnt Thicket Theatre was created in Calgary by founding artistic director James Popoff and current artistic director Stephen Waldschmidt.
-Our inaugural production HOCKEY DAD: A PLAY IN 3 PERIODS saw nearly fifty performances across western Canada, inviting audiences to family reconciliation.
+Our inaugural production HOCKEY DAD: A PLAY IN 3 PERIODS saw nearly fifty performances across western Canada, inviting audiences to restore estranged families.
 In producing the world premiere and cross-Canada tour of SHE HAS A NAME by Andrew Kooman, we moved people to join the work of abolishing modern-day slavery with performances in 13 cities from Halifax to Victoria.
 With our world premiere of WE ARE THE BODY by Andrew Kooman we called people to advocate for prisoners of conscience.
-EVERY BRILLIANT THING offered audiences a powerful comedy about depression, suicide and gratitude.
-With over 200 performances in 25 cities across Canada, including six world premiere productions, we’re proud to call the vibrant arts centre of Saskatoon home.
-(Read more about the company’s transition to Saskatoon in 2017.)

 Our productions are usually the fruit of assisting playwrights in birthing new works.
 Our script development can be likened to midwifery for new plays and may include commissioning funds, assistance in refining the story, workshop readings with an audience, and advocacy for a playwright’s new work.
-MY LITTLE PLASTIC JESUS by Tim Bratton is our most recent commissioned live world premiere, along with most of the audio plays in TIED IN KNOTS and WE TREATY PEOPLE.
+BREATHE by Sienna Holden and many of our audio plays are some examples.

 Our Team